 She was as fast as lightning and had been dubbed “Wind Spirit” by the town.
 Catching her would be like trying to catch a fast-moving storm.
 Men came from far and wide.
 Many of them tried and many of them failed but not everybody gave up so easily.

-Jesse made his living breaking horses for ranchers….horses that were “unbreakable.”
-His business card proudly boasted “ain’t no man can’t be throwed.
-Ain’t no horse can’t be rode.”
+Wade made his living breaking horses for ranchers….horses that were “unbreakable.”
+His business card proudly boasted “ain’t no horse can’t be rode.
+Ain’t no man can’t be throde.”

-There was no reward for the capture of Wind Spirit, just bragging rights for having done so and Jesse had it in his mind to claim those rights.
+There was no reward for the capture of Wind Spirit, just bragging rights for having done so and Wade had it in his mind to claim those rights.

 He had never encountered a horse like her before.
 Sometimes, it was as if Wind Spirit was playing with him.
 She would let him get close and just as he was about to dismount his horse, she would bolt as quickly as a speeding bullet.